mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 > Value: &lt;MTD ID&gt; (default: first MTD ID in `MENDER_MTDIDS`)

 This variable is only relevant if the [the `mender-ubi` feature](../04.Image-customization/01.Features/docs.md#list-of-features) is enabled.
 The variable should be set to the MTDID of the device that mender, and the root filesystem in particular, resides on.
-This is set automatically in cases where it's possible, but in some cases it must be set manually.
+Setting this variable is usually done automatically, but some cases require setting it manually.

 For example: